Ecogenomics/GTDBTk/README.md

 Each step of the classify workflow generates a number of files that can be consulted for additional information about the processed genomes.

 Identify step:
-* identify/\<prefix\>.bac120.markers_summary.tsv: summary of unique, duplicated, and missing markers within the 120 bacterial marker set for each submitted genome
+* identify/\<prefix\>.bac120.markers_summary.tsv: summary of unique, duplicated, and missing markers within the 120 bacterial marker set for each submitted genome.
-* identify/\<prefix\>.ar122.markers_summary.tsv: analogous to the above file, but for the 122 archaeal marker set
+* identify/\<prefix\>.ar122.markers_summary.tsv: analogous to the above file, but for the 122 archaeal marker set.
 * identify/\<prefix\>.translation_table_summary.tsv: The predicted [translation table](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi) used for gene calling for each genome.
-* identify/intermediate_results/marker_genes/: contains individual genome results for gene calling using Prodigal and gene identification based on TIGRFAM and Pfam HMMs
+* identify/intermediate_results/marker_genes/: contains individual genome results for gene calling using Prodigal and gene identification based on TIGRFAM and Pfam HMMs.

 Align step:
-* align/\<prefix\>.\[bac120/ar122\].user_msa.fasta: FASTA file containing MSA of the submitted genomes
+* align/\<prefix\>.\[bac120/ar122\].user_msa.fasta: FASTA file containing MSA of the submitted genomes.
-* align/\<prefix\>.\[bac120/ar122\].msa.fasta: FASTA file containing MSA of submitted and reference genomes
+* align/\<prefix\>.\[bac120/ar122\].msa.fasta: FASTA file containing MSA of submitted and reference genomes.
-* align/\<prefix\>.\[bac120/ar122\].filtered.tsv: list of genomes with an insufficient number of amino acids in MSA
+* align/\<prefix\>.\[bac120/ar122\].filtered.tsv: list of genomes with an insufficient number of amino acids in MSA.
 * align/intermediate_results/\<prefix\>.\[bac120/ar122\].marker_info.tsv: Markers used in generation of the concatenated MSA and the order in which they were applied.

 Classify step:
-* classify/\<prefix>.\[bac120/ar122\].classify.tree: reference tree in Newick format containing query genomes placed with pplacer
+* classify/\<prefix>.\[bac120/ar122\].classify.tree: reference tree in Newick format containing query genomes placed with pplacer.
 * classify/\<prefix>.\[bac120/ar122\].summary.tsv: classification of query genomes based on their placement in the reference tree, relative evolutionary divergence, and ANI to reference genomes.
-This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend plus additional information regarding the criteria used to assign genomes (see below)
+This is the primary output of the GTDB-Tk and contains the taxonomic classification we recommend plus additional information regarding the criteria used to assign taxonomy (see below).
-* classify/intermediate_results/\<prefix>.\[bac120/ar122\].classification_pplacer.tsv: classification of query genomes based only on their placement in the reference tree
+* classify/intermediate_results/\<prefix>.\[bac120/ar122\].classification_pplacer.tsv: classification of query genomes based only on their placement in the reference tree.
-* classify/intermediate_results/\<prefix>.\[bac120/ar122\].red_dictionary.tsv: median RED values for taxonomic ranks
+* classify/intermediate_results/\<prefix>.\[bac120/ar122\].red_dictionary.tsv: median RED values for taxonomic ranks.
 * classify/intermediate_results/pplacer/: Output information generated by pplacer.

 ## Validating species assignments with average nucleotide identity

 The GTDB-Tk uses [FastANI](https://github.com/ParBLiSS/FastANI) to estimate the ANI between genomes.
-A query genome is classified as belonging to the same species as a reference genome if the ANI between the genomes is >=95%.
+A query genome is classified as belonging to the same species as a reference genome if the ANI between the genomes is within the species ANI circumscription radius (typically, 95%) and the alignment fraction (AF) is >= 0.65 .
 In exceptional circumstances, the phylogenetic placement of a query genome may not support the species assignment.
 GTDB r89 will strictly use ANI to circumscribe species and GTDB-Tk follows this methodology.

 ## Classification summary file

 Classifications provided by the GTDB-Tk are in the files \<prefix>.bac120.summary.tsv and \<prefix>.ar122.summary.tsv for bacterial and archaeal genomes, respectively.
 These are tab separated files with the following columns:

-* user_genome: Unique identifer of query genome taken from the FASTA file of the genome.
+* user_genome: Unique identifier of query genome taken from the FASTA file of the genome.
 * classification: GTDB taxonomy string inferred by the GTDB-Tk.
 An unassigned species (i.e., s__) indicates that the query genome is either i) placed outside a named genus or ii) has an ANI <95% to all reference genomes within the same genus as the query genome.
-* fastani_reference: Indicates the accession number of the closest reference genome as determine by ANI.
+* fastani_reference: Indicates the accession number of the closest reference genome as determine by ANI and AF.
 This genome is used along with the placement of the genome in the reference tree to determine the species assignment on the genome.
 ANI values are only calculated when a query genome is placed within a defined genus and are calculated for all reference genomes in that genus.
 * fastani_reference_radius: Indicates the ANI threshold of the reference genomes used to determine if a query genome should be classified to the same species as the reference.
-Currently, all reference genomes have a ANI threshold of 95%.
-Species specific ANI thresholds will be implemented in GTDB r89.
 * fastani_taxonomy: Indicates the GTDB taxonomy of the above reference genome.
 * fastani_ani: Indicates the ANI between the query and above reference genome.
 * fastani_af: Indicates the alignment fraction (AF) between the query and above reference genome.